shashankx86/Div-Acer-Manager-Max/README.md

    * `2` → Uninstall
    * `3` → Reinstall/Update

+6. And a Reboot

 That’s it!

 ## 🖥️ Troubleshooting
-You can check the logs at /var/logs/DAMX_Daemon_Log.log
+You can check the logs at /var/log/DAMX_Daemon_Log.log

 If you get UNKNOWN as Laptop type, try restarting (it happens somethings) But if it still happenes that might mean the Drivers Installation failed, Make sure you have the approprite kernel headers to compile the drivers.